-After hearing testimony from Constand and Cosby, a judge wouldn’t or couldn’t sign a search warrant even though Cosby did consent to a search.
+After hearing testimony from Constand and Cosby, a judge wouldn’t or couldn’t sign a search warrant but Cosby did consent to a search.

 A sexual assault expert took the stand to explain the reasons why victims don’t speak up.
 She noted not only because of the criticism and harassment faced by the perpetrator’s supporters, but they don’t speak up because of shame, guilt, and fear.
 If you really care to understand why sexual assault victims don’t speak up, read this or peruse the comments found in the Twitter hashtag #whysurvivorsdontreport.

 Now, let’s break this down.
 Marguerite said Andrea plotted to set Bill up.
-But Andrea and Bill both admitted to being introduced by a Temple employee.
+That couldn’t be further from the truth.
+Andrea and Bill both admitted to being introduced by a Temple employee.
 That employee was with Bill at the time of the introduction.
 Cosby admitted to upon seeing Andrea, he was romantically attracted to her and wanted to establish trust and a friendship first.
 Andrea never believed there was a romantic interest; she considered Cosby a friend and mentor.
 Also, if Marguerite was so infuriated by Andrea, why did SHE wait so long to give her statement?
 Unlike a sexual abuse survivor, there would have been no guilt, fear or shame on her part.
-Also, Bill testified in his deposition that neither Andrea nor her mother was conspiring to set him up.

 The judge would not permit Marguerite to testify because Andrea claimed to not know her even though Marguerite claims they had a friendship.
 The defense asked Andrea specifically if she knew Marguerite Jackson to which she replied no. That’s why Marguerite’s testimony was hearsay and inadmissible.
 BUT, if the defense had asked, “did you ever tell anyone that you would set up a rich, old man?” and Andrea responded no, then Marguerite’s testimony could have been introduced, proving Andrea to have lied.
 Since the defense didn’t ask, it was never allowed.